borikovacs1-dev/inflation_in_V4/README.md

 │   ├── core_inflation_plot.png
 │   └── inflation_plot.png
 ├── environment.yml
+├── LICENSE
 ├── requirements.txt
 └── README.md

 ## Getting Started
-The analysis can be run by code/main.ipynb, which sets the working directory, saves the requirements.txt and runs the code for analysis.
+The entire analysis can be run by code/main.ipynb, which sets the working directory, saves the requirements.txt and runs the code for analysis.

-### Requirements
+## Requirements

 A step by step series of examples that tell you how to get a development/analysis env running